 What was your transplant experience?

-I’m a 12-year kidney recipient.
-I am a registered nurse and was in hospital administration—my specialty was high-risk labor and delivery, which I did for 30 years.
+I’m a 14-year kidney recipient.
+I am also a registered nurse and have worked in nursing and hospital administration most of my career—prior to my transplant my specialty was high-risk labor and delivery.
 After my dialysis and transplant experience, I made a career change to transplantation so that I could give back for my gift of life.

-I had a living donor transplant and started a kidney chain with an altruistic donor who was a career Air Force member.
-They actually changed Air Force policy to allow my donor to be able to donate to me and stay on active duty.
+I received a living donor transplant June 9, 2009.
+My best friend was my original living kidney donor, and although we were a match we agreed to volunteer to participate in a kidney chain.
+I started the “Service Before Self” kidney chain with an altruistic donor who was a career Air Force member.
+She actually caused the U. S. Air Force policy to change its policy to allow her to be able to donate to me and stay on active duty.
+Since then she has helped many others in the Air Force become living organ donors too.

 What committees have you served on?